DavidSantia/endpoint/README.md

 Error Rate: 10 retries, 0.14 percent
 ```

-The GetConcurrent() function considers that there is some initial cost to launching multiple requestors.
+The DoConcurrent() function considers that there is some initial cost to launching multiple requestors.
 So it calculates max as follows:
 ```go
 max = len(ids) / 4 + 1